igsegg/CryoHackathon2023/README.md

 ## CryoObs 🧐

 Pick the frozen area of your choice (glacier ice, snow, sea ice, permafrost...), and study how it is evolving through time!
 This could be an area or region you particularly like, one you're currently studying, one you’ve always wanted to, or even one that you realized hasn't really been investigated in the past...
-Just pick the one you like! 😃 For your chosen case study, you can then use a variety of data sets, including satellite data and model results to undertaken your (re)analysis!
+Just pick the one you like! 😃 For your chosen case study, you can then use a variety of data sets, including satellite data (e.g. provided by Sentinel Hub, the partner of this Hackathon) and model results to undertaken your (re)analysis!
 Again, no coding experience is required: you could decide to manually outline and/or track features, or even go for a report/literature review on the different studies and associated knowledge gaps in this area!

 ## CryoKey 🗘

 Have you always been interested in this one process, but never had the time/opportunity to study it in detail?
 Well now here's your chance!
 For this Cryo Challenge, you could develop your own small research project focused on understanding the different processes, and see how far you get during the Hackathon!
 Interestingly, many small projects that are initiated during hackathons end up way bigger after the event and can sometimes even be the starting point for large collaborations, and this could be the case for yours!

 ## CryoTech 💾

 So, you're into algorithms, methods and/or software development, and want to use your skills to create a new tool which can be applied to cryospheric sciences?
 This could be a detection algorithm, a graphical user interface, a model (or anything else!)...
-Just get started and have fun!
+Just get started and have fun! :partying_face:

 # Inter-Community Challenges 📢

 ## [The Polar EO database](https://github.com/APECS-Earth-Observation/Polar-EO-Database)

 The remote sensing working group of the Association of Polar Early Career Scientists (APECS) is currently developing a database with the aim of making it easier to access, download and use satellite data!
-To this end, they are currently gathering information about all the satellites currently being used in polar sciences to aid in building this very useful resource!
+To this end, the team is currently gathering information about all the satellites currently being used in polar sciences to aid in building this very useful resource!
 You could contribute to this project by adding new satellites and/or missing information!

 # Communication 💬
 Communication between the organisers, the mentors and the participants will